-- 63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction. - 64.
-This criterion is considered sufficiently clear and no further guidance is considered necessary.
+63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction.

+64. This criterion is considered sufficiently clear and no further guidance is considered necessary.
-- 21.7.
-The transaction documentation shall clearly specify: - (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other ancillary service providers; - (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enables the replacement of the servicer in such cases; and - (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.

-53. (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable.

-(d) Risk of Termination of the Interest Rate Swap Agreement
+1 3 BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation 21.7.
+The transaction documentation shall clearly specify: (a) the contractual obligations, duties and responsibilities of the servicer and the trustee, if any, and other (b) the processes and responsibilities necessary to ensure that a default by or an insolvency of the servicer does not result in a termination of servicing, such as a contractual provision which enable the replacement of the servicer in such cases; and (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where applicable ł STS criteria 53. (c) provisions that ensure the replacement of derivative counterparties, liquidity providers and the account bank in the case of their default, insolvency, and other specified events, where application of the specified events are applied events.
+Verified?
+Yes Į PCS Comment See Offering Circular, CREDIT STRUCTURE, LIQUIDITY AND HEDGING.
+The Swap Counterparty Termination rights and payments Upon termination of the Swap Agreement, all commercially reasonable endeavours will be made by the la ssuer to enter into a replacement Swap Agreement with a replacement Swap Counterparty.
+See Offering Circular, OVERVIEW OF THE TRANSACTION DOCUMENTS.
+Account Bank Agreement See underlying transaction documents: Account Bank Agreement.
+16. TERMINATION 16.1 Termination Events 16.2 Replacement Account Bank ľ EBA Final non-ABCP STS Guidelines - statements on background and rationale Transaction Documentation (Article 21 (7)) 63.
+The objective of this criterion is to help provide full transparency to investors, assist investors in the co in cash flow collections and servicing, as well as to provide investors with certainty about the replacement 64.
+This criterion is considered sufficiently clear and no further guidance is considered necessary. ľ EBA Final non-ABCP STS Guidelines Ī

-In the event that the Interest Rate Swap Agreement is terminated early by either party upon the occurrence of an Event of Default or a Termination Event (in each case, as defined in the Swap Agreement), the Issuer will endeavour to enter into a replacement interest rate swap although the Issuer may not be able to do so immediately or at all.

-Account Agreement

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Transaction Documentation (Article 21 (7))

-- 63. The objective of this criterion is to help provide full transparency to investors, assist investors in the conduct of their due diligence and prevent investors from being subject to unexpected disruptions in cash flow collections and servicing, as well as to provide investors with certainty about the replacement of counterparties involved in the securitisation transaction. - 64.
-This criterion is considered sufficiently clear and no further guidance is considered necessary.